Tuesday, February 28, 2017

 Location:

-First half in some fictitious coastal town called Sanport, the rest on the big blue open sea.
+The first half takes place in a fictitious coastal town called Sanport, while the rest unfolds on the vast open sea.

 Body count: 4